google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Is your native app already installed? getRelatedInstalledApps is your friend.
+description: Is your native app already installed? getInstalledRelatedApps is your friend.

 {# wf_published_on: 2017-04-28 #}
 {# wf_updated_on: 2017-04-28 #}
 {# wf_featured_image: /web/updates/images/generic/info.png #}
 {# wf_tags: progressive-web-apps,chrome59 #}
-{# wf_featured_snippet: Is your native app already installed? getRelatedInstalledApps is your friend. #}
+{# wf_featured_snippet: Is your native app already installed? getInstalledRelatedApps is your friend. #}

 # Detect if your Native app is installed from your web site {: .page-title }